 7. Give Your Opinion

 Once you’ve introduced the book and told what it was about, now share your opinion.
 What did you like about the story?
 Did it make you think?
 Did it excite you?
 Scare you?
 Bore you?
 Always try to voice positive comments with any negative things you might have to say.
 And keep in mind that the internet feels impersonal but your words have power.
+Be kind.
+You’re talking about something a human being wrote.
+Very few books deserve a one-star review, unless the author can’t spell or the pages are falling out.
 Don’t say anything in your book review that you wouldn’t say to the author’s face.
 Be honest in a graceful way.

 8. Finish with a Final Thought